symptomnavi.ch

 Or you notice...

-• You have minimal physical restrictions
+• You have little to no physical limitations

 • You are physically active for at least 2 to 3 hours a week (e.g. aqua fit, swimming, yoga, Nordic walking, hiking, cycling, etc.)